CDS Crypto News FTX Legal Battle to Recover Funds Hits Roadblock as Sam Bankman-Fried’s Parents Request Lawsuit Dismissal

 Bankman and Fried, who are professors at Stanford Law School, contend that Bankman did not maintain a fiduciary relationship with FTX.

-FTX Legal Battle To Recover Funds Hits Roadblock As Sam Bankman-Fried’s Parents Request Lawsuit Dismissal
+Ftx Legal Battle To Recover Funds Hits Roadblock As Sam Bankman-Fried’s Parents Request Lawsuit Dismissal

 Joseph Bankman and Barbara Fried, parents of Sam Bankman-Fried, are urging a court to dismiss a lawsuit filed by the financially troubled cryptocurrency exchange FTX.
 The exchange aims to recover funds it claims were unlawfully transferred.
 In September 2023, FTX initiated legal proceedings, seeking to “recover millions of dollars” from Bankman and Fried.
 However, less than two months later, their son, Bankman-Fried, was convicted on all seven charges related to defrauding customers and the United States, with sentencing scheduled for March.